alshedivat/al-folio/CUSTOMIZE.md

 ## Creating new projects

-YYou can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
+You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
 The easiest way to do this is to copy an existing project and modify it.

 You can also display your project's GitHub Repo Card, if it has any, on the project page.